OCA/web/web_pivot_computed_measure/readme/DESCRIPTION.rst

-Adds support for computed measures on the pivot view
+Adds support for computed measures on the pivot view.